 Step 4.
 Transfer apps from one Android device to another > When the transferring process completes, AnyDroid would inform you at once.

 If you are wondering about ‘How can I transfer apps from Android to Android via WIFI?’ you can find the answer in this part.
 Samsung has developed its own app called Smart Switch to help Samsung users transfer apps from Android to Android.
-It allows you to easily transfer files and apps between your devices.
+It allows you to easily transfer different files, like apps, call logs, photos, and videos between your Android devices.
 If you have a Samsung device, you might pre-install the app already or you can download it from the Play Store.

 It is easy to use Samsung Smart Switch to bring apps from your old device over to a new one.
 Also, it works over several connection methods including WiFi, USB, and external storage.